-The bill HB 186-FN-A proposes the legalization, regulation, and taxation of cannabis in New Hampshire for individuals aged 21 and older.
-It establishes a comprehensive framework for licensing cannabis establishments, including cultivation, testing, and retail operations, while implementing regulations similar to those governing alcohol.
-Key provisions include prohibiting sales to minors, maintaining the illegality of driving under the influence of cannabis, and ensuring that cannabis products are tested and labeled for consumer safety.
-The bill also introduces new legal language to create a Cannabis Fund and a Substance Misuse Prevention, Treatment, and Recovery Fund, with a portion of tax revenue from cannabis sales allocated to support education and treatment programs related to substance misuse.
+The bill HB 186-FN-A proposes the legalization, regulation, and taxation of cannabis in New Hampshire, allowing individuals aged 21 and older to use cannabis legally while establishing a framework for licensing cannabis establishments.
+Key provisions include prohibiting sales to minors, maintaining the illegality of driving under the influence of cannabis, and ensuring consumer safety through product testing and labeling.
+The bill introduces new legal language to create a Cannabis Fund and a Substance Misuse Prevention, Treatment, and Recovery Fund, with a portion of tax revenue from cannabis sales allocated to support education and treatment programs.
+It also modifies existing laws related to the sale of alcoholic beverages and illegal drugs, deleting certain language regarding valid identification for alcohol purchases and adding new definitions and regulations specific to cannabis.

 Statutes affected: Introduced: 6:12, 179:8, 318-C:4, 318-B:26, 318-B:2-c, 265-A:43, 78-A:1, 78-A:3, 78-A:4, 78-A:7, 78-A:26, 126-X:1, 126-X:7, 126-X:8, 292:7, 293-A:9, 304-C:149, 318-B:1